Zymbit-Docs/zymdocsy/content/reference/faq/zymkey4.md

 <br>

-A: For Zymkey and HSMs, kernel drivers and libraries for all of the devices are included in the Zymkey software package.
+A: For Zymkey and HSMs, kernel drivers and libraries for all of the devices are included in the Zymkey software package via the APIs.

 -----